MoriaRoz/DBProject_212940399_325439305/README.md

 #### Rides screen
   - The top table allows you to search for a ride by destination, driver, pickup time
-      - Enter destination, driver, pickup time -> click the search button.
+      - Enter destination, driver, pickup time -> click the "search" button.
       - After an existing ride is found, the fields are filled with their details:
-          - To update the ride insert the new fields -> clicking the update button.
+          - To update the ride insert the new fields -> clicking the "update" button.
-          - To delete the ride -> clicking the delete buttons.
+          - To delete the ride -> clicking the "delete" buttons.
-      - To clear the contents of the fields -> clicking the clear button.
+      - To clear the contents of the fields -> clicking the "clear" button.
   - The table below shows all rides in the database.
 ![image](https://github.com/user-attachments/assets/e0355e66-67cc-4b40-92b6-e1928b9d0477)

 #### Volunteer Participation Screen
   - On the left side, a display of volunteering details
   - Clicking the "Back to Volunteering" button will lead to the [Volunteering screen](#Volunteering-screen)
-  - Clicking the Update Shifts button activates [Update queries](#Update-queries) 3 that volunteers under the age of 18 are only allowed to be on the morning shift.
+  - Clicking the "Update Shifts" button activates [Update queries](#Update-queries) 3 that volunteers under the age of 18 are only allowed to be on the morning shift.
   - The table displays all volunteers participating in volunteering from the volunteering participation table with their full name, phone number and age.
   - To add a volunteer to volunteering
-      - Select an ID, shift -> click the add button.
+      - Select an ID, shift -> click the "add" button.
   - To delete a volunteer from volunteering
-      - Select the ID -> click the delete button.
+      - Select the ID -> click the "delete" button.
 ![image](https://github.com/user-attachments/assets/2e542409-ec92-413f-9da3-2eb09a24a4b9)

 #### Ride details screen